 Fig. 1.3.3.
 The Self as presence and refuge

 — according to most Indian traditions —

 There is however, still a problem at this stage.
-The attentive reader may have noticed that there is in this third diagram a gap between the innermost purusha section on the left, and the inner and outer prakriti sections on the right: the different elements on the left are interconnected, and so are the elements on the right, but there are no cross-connections between the left and the right.
-Both philosophies and religions could be scaled on the degree to which they stress the oneness or the difference between man and God.
+The attentive reader may have noticed that there is in this third diagram a gap between the innermost puruṣa section on the left, and the inner and outer prakṛti sections on the right: the different elements on the left are interconnected, and so are the elements on the right, but there are no cross-connections between the left and the right.
+The reason to depict it this way is that while there are many people who believe that there is something on the left, only few have a direct and continuous contact with it.
+This is not only a matter of personal experience: some philosophies and religions stress the gap between the world and the Divine and others the oneness between them.
 Dualist philosophies like Samkhya tend to stress the presence of this gap; monist philosophies like Advaita Vedanta more typically deny it.
-Taken as a whole, Islam tends to stress the difference between man and God, while Hinduism stresses the oneness (though both contain opposite streams).
-The underlying cause for these oppositie positions, seems to be that in terms of experienced psychological reality, the gap is kind of half real: on the surface it seems to be definitely and undeniably there, but many of us have a sense that deep down, spiritually, it is not there, or a least, it should not be there.
+Amongst the major religions too, some stress the difference between man and God, while others stress the oneness.

 Fig. 1.3.4.
 The Self as influence